 Pursuant to what is established in the LMV, the bylaws of the Company establish the possibility that Axtel may acquire its own Shares in the BMV at the market price of that moment.
-The Repurchase of Shares will be on the account of the capital stock of the Company if the Shares stay in the possession of Axtel, or on the account of the social capital, if the repurchased Shares become treasury stock.
+The Repurchase of Shares will be on the account of the capital stock of the Company if the Shares stay in the possession of Axtel, or on the account of the capital stock, if the repurchased Shares become treasury stock.
 The ordinary general meeting of shareholders will have to approve the total amount destined for the purchasing of own Shares for each exercise, amount which shall not exceed the total amount of net income of the Company, including the retained earnings.
 The Board of Directors will have to designate the responsible people to carry out this repurchase of Shares, as well as their sale.
 The repurchased Shares shall not be represented in the meetings of shareholders.
 The repurchase of Shares will be carried out, and will be reported and disclosed in accordance with what the CNBV establishes.
-In July 2008 the Company started a share repurchase program which was approved at the Ordinary Meeting held on April 23, 2008 for an amount of \$ 440 million.
-As of December 31, 2016 the Company has not entered into acquisition operations to repurchase its own shares.